-Build UK and CECA are delivering an action within the Construction Sector Deal to establish a new Common Assessment Standard which will improve efficiency and reduce cost in the construction pre-qualification (PQ) process.
+Build UK, with the support of CECA, is rolling out the Common Assessment Standard to improve efficiency and reduce cost in the construction pre-qualification (PQ) process.

-Once the new system is fully up and running, companies will be certified once a year by a recognised assessment body and this should be accepted by Clients and Contractors who will no longer need to specify a particular assessment body.
+Once the new system is fully up and running, companies will be certified once a year by a Recognised Assessment Body and this should be accepted by Contractors and Clients who will no longer need to specify a particular assessment body.

 The Common Assessment Standard comprises an industry-agreed question set based on existing PQ questionnaires, including PAS 91, and corresponding assessment standards.

 There are two levels of certification: desktop and site-based.
-Companies can now apply to a recognised assessment body for the certification level that is most appropriate for their business based on a range of factors including trade, size and the requirements of their clients.
+Companies apply to a Recognised Assessment Body for the certification level that is most appropriate for their business based on a range of factors including trade, size and the requirements of their clients.

-For companies that employ less than five employees and have a turnover below £500,000, the assessment standards will be applied in a proportionate way.
+For companies that employ fewer than 10 employees and have a turnover below £1.8 million or a balance sheet total less than £1.8 million, the assessment standards will be applied in a proportionate way.

 Recognised Assessment Bodies